thm2kor/Udacity-CarND-Behavioral-Cloning-P4/README.md

 The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 278-304).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 ## Results
 With the adapted CNN model, the car was able to drive itself around the Track-1 without any problems.
 The results are available [here](./results/result_track1.mp4).
-The car stays within the road for speeds upto 20kmph.
+The car stays within the road for speeds up-to 20kmph.
 At speed higher than 20kmph, the steering angles needs to be filtered using first order low-pass filter.
 With the given scope of the project, I assumed that the drive.py should be adapted to alter the predicted values.

 ![results_track1][image7]

 The Track-2 was more challenging.
 Without a joy-stick, I could manage to capture data only for a part of this track.
 The results on this stretch of track is encouraging me to further collect data.
 Since i had just 4 hours of GPU time remaining, I decided to stop collecting further data on Track-2.
 The results of the second track could be found [here](./results/result_track2.mp4).

 ## Summary
 It was a great learning experience.
 I have never played video games.
 So collecting data for this project was a crazy task.
 Like the previous project, the intuition behind selecting hyper parameters played a key role in fine-tuning the performance of the drive.
 More importantly, it is the amount of data and the availability of GPU time which determines the success of this project.
 In the next days, once I get my hands on more GPU time, I intend to collect more data and generalize the model further.
 I also want to experiment with the comma.ai model.
 Another interesting thing on my todo list is the visualization of the feature maps.
 Last by not least, the drive.py needs to be adapted to smoothen the steering angles using a first order low pass filter or better techniques.